The Two Synod Solution

 of the session, shall be a minister of

-their respective Presbytery, (which is
+their Presbytery, which is aligned

-aligned with the same Primary Synod
+with the same Primary Synod

 (Auburn or Westminster), as the